 The term for organisations suffering from management over-mandating stuff, the difference between responding and reacting to change, and the reason your talk proposal didn’t get accepted by that one conference.

-Looking for older issues?
 Read the archive on TinyLetter